 - Think about note-taking.
 Could you take notes from your lecture?

-- Look at your organization.
+- Look at your course structure.
 Do you sound well-organized and prepared?

 - Consider your visuals.
-Are you maximizing your use of the SmartBoard and other tools?
+Are you maximizing your use of technology and other tools?

 Lecture captures allow you to take a virtual seat in your own classroom and to put yourself in the role of a student.
 You have the ability to think about your lecture style, make sure your class can see and hear, and make yourself a better lecturer.